A Leray-Serre spectral sequence for Lagrangian Floer theory: Introduction

-The terminology is inpired by Charest-Woodward and Gonz\'alez-Woodward's \cite{CW2}\cite{gonw} minimal model program for symplectic manifolds.
+The terminology is inspired by Charest-Woodward and Gonz\'alez-Woodward's \cite{CW2,gonw} minimal model program for symplectic manifolds.
 They look to write down generators for the Fukaya category of a symplectic manifold by using minimal model transitions from algebraic geometry.
-The end stage is typically a so-called ``Mori fibration".
+Following \cite[Definition 2.1, 2.2]{CW2} one can consider a sequence $X_0,\dots,X_{k+1}$ of smooth projective varieties where $X_i$ is obtained from $X_{i-1}$, $i=1,\dots k$, via a blow-down or birational ``flip", and $X_{k}\rightarrow X_{k+1}$ is a fibration with Fano fiber; a so-called ``Mori fibration".